gilestrolab/Welcome/data_storage.md

 In this example, you want to have a local sync of the `auto_generated_data` directory on the nas.

-* Make a dir to mount the share too:
+* Make a dir to mount the share to:
 ```sh
 # mkdir /mnt/nas/auto_generated_data -p
 ```